The Ultimate Packing List For Iceland In Summer

 Other gear you might need on your packing list for Iceland in summer

 Since you’re not visiting in winter, you won’t need tons of extra gear, but here are a few other things I brought with me.

-- I packed a carry-on rollaboard suitcase (my standby TravelPro) and brought my Osprey Celeste backpack as my personal item.
+- I packed a carry-on rollaboard suitcase (my standby TravelPro) and brought my Osprey Celeste backpack as my personal item (this one is similar).
 I also brought my absolute favorite crossbody travel purse, particularly for Reykjavik.

 - A good bluetooth selfie stick (and phone tripod) – When I first planned this trip, it was a solo adventure so I knew I’d want to be able to get decent pics of myself that weren’t just a closeup of my face.

 - A “real” camera for any nighttime or low-light photography – I used the Panasonic Lumix LX100 for my Iceland trip (the Lumix lens is great) but have more recently upgraded to the Sony a6400.